Skip to content

 (Watch the 2nd UC Mode tutorial on YouTube! ▢️)

-πŸ‘€ UC Mode is based on undetected-chromedriver, but includes multiple updates, fixes, and improvements, such as:
+πŸ‘€ UC Mode is based on undetected-chromedriver.
+UC Mode includes multiple updates, fixes, and improvements, such as:

-πŸ‘€ Here's an example with the Driver manager:
+πŸ‘€ Here's a simple example with the Driver manager:

 from seleniumbase import Driver